raphaelramossilva/Site-Portif-lio/README.md

-#Introduction
+# Introduction

-Tis is a project to start the studies about HTML, CSS and JS.
+This is a project to start the studies about HTML, CSS and JS.
 The main goal is create a website with my main professional information.

-##Main concpts applied
+## Main concepts applied

 - Flexbox
 - DOM manipulation